 Long distance relationships, including international ones, are definitely getting more popular as our world becomes more globalized.
-And right this instant, with the current crisis, even more people have found themselves in unplanned long distance relationships.
 Whether it’s getting separated from your loved one at a border, or even living in the same state but unable to see each other… well, distance is distance.
 And it’s tough – trust me, I know!

 Seeing as this is my area of expertise, I wanted to share some of my favorite creative long distance date ideas.
 These are things Dan and I do “together,” but they will work with your lover, your friends, family, anyone you are separated from.
 Let’s get to it!